jrouaix/pres_cqrs-es/_slides/30-ntiers.md

 - is the only way of thinking is in stack ?

 -----
 ## Why it's not enough
-- All the calls are directed to the database
+- All the calls are directed to the data tiers
 - The database, usually a relational one, is hard to scale.
-- As the system grows, more and more pressure is added on the database
+- As the system grows, more and more pressure is added on last tiers : data.

 ---
 - Read & Write needs are often not aligned
   * Write : less volumes / transactions
   * Read : more volumes / optional consistancy / aggregations ...

 -----
 ## SOLUTION